 Center for Infant Pulmonary Disorders at Children’s Mercy Hospitals

 The MISSION of the Center for Infant Pulmonary Disorders (CIPD) is to improve the diagnosis, treatment and outcomes for infants with congenital or acquired lung disorders.
-Most, but by no means all, of these infants are born extremely preterm and develop an often debilitating lung disorder called bronchopulmonary dysplasia (BPD).
+Most, but not all, of these infants are born extremely preterm and develop an often debilitating lung disorder called bronchopulmonary dysplasia (BPD).
 The CIPD’s long term GOAL is to save lives, reduce suffering, and maximize use of resources.
-Our faculty seek to speed the application of individualized diagnostic and treatment methods for BPD and other disorders which arise soon after birth but produce childhood long and sometimes lifelong impairment in lung function.
+Our faculty seek to speed the application of individualized diagnostic and treatment methods for BPD and other disorders which arise soon after birth and produce childhood-long and sometimes lifelong impairment in lung function.

 Thank you for your help.